bjr475/CSCI334/lib/javafx/legal/javafx.media/libffi.md

 <pre>

 libffi - Copyright (c) 1996-2014  Anthony Green, Red Hat, Inc and others.
-See source files for details.
+See source files for email.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the